tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-goldendict.md

 To *enable scanning*, you can click on the light bulb icon on the toolbar.
 The feature can be configured under "Preferences" <kbd>F4</kbd> > "Scan Popup".

+### Focus the translate line

+Pressing <kbd>Ctrl</kbd>+<kbd>L</kbd> puts the mouse cursor inside the translate line.
+This keyboard shortcut is the same as in web browsers, such as Firefox, so it's easy to remember.

-### Make the search bar larger
+### Make the translate line larger

-Japanese characters look tiny on the search bar.
+Japanese characters look tiny on the translate line.
 But you can click on it and press <kbd>Alt</kbd>+<kbd>+</kbd>
 to make it bigger.